brkcnr/mail-monitor/README.md

 ## Future Enhancements

-- [ ] Email composition and sending
+- Email composition and sending capabilities
-- [ ] Advanced search with date ranges
+- Advanced search with date ranges and content filtering
-- [ ] Email labeling and categorization
+- Email labeling and categorization system
-- [ ] Export functionality (CSV, PDF)
+- Export functionality (CSV, PDF, MBOX formats)
-- [ ] Multiple email account support
+- Multiple email account support with account switching
-- [ ] Email templates and automation
+- Email templates and automation rules
-- [ ] Advanced attachment preview (Office docs)
+- Advanced attachment preview (Office documents, videos)
-- [ ] Email statistics and analytics
+- Email statistics and analytics dashboard
-- [ ] User authentication and multi-user support
+- User authentication and multi-user support
-- [ ] Email archiving and cleanup tools
+- Email archiving and automated cleanup tools
+- Mobile application with push notifications
+- Integration with external services (Slack, Discord)
+- Advanced real-time features (typing indicators, presence)
+- Email threading and conversation grouping

 ---

 **Note**: This application is designed for personal use and development purposes.
 Ensure you comply with your email provider's terms of service and applicable privacy regulations when using this software.
+The real-time features require a modern web browser with WebSocket support for optimal functionality.